fboes/aerofly-wettergeraet/docs/configuration.md

 You may register `.mcf` and `.rwx` file types with the desktop version of the <i>Aerofly Wettergerät</i> by double-clicking these files.
 This will open up the application with the corresponding file loaded.

+## HTTP services

+This tool is compatible with the following METAR services:

+-   [Aviation Weather Center](https://aviationweather.gov/): This is the default HTTP service.
+Does not need an API key, but may be rate limited.
+-   [AVWX](https://avwx.rest/): You will need to get an API key to use this service.
+-   [CheckWX](https://www.checkwx.com/): You will need to get an API key to use this service.

 ---

 Return to [table of contents](README.md).